riccardomurachelli/riccardomurachelli/README.md

 - 📫 How to reach me **riccardomurachell@gmail.com**

-- 📄 Know about my experiences [https://www.riccardomurachelli.tech](https://www.riccardomurachelli.tech)
+- 📄 Know about my experiences [https://www.riccardomurachelli.it](https://www.riccardomurachelli.it)

-- ⚡ Fun fact **I have a girlfriend playing osu!, strange right?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">